Manhunt for escaped killer continues for 6th day, leaving school districts closed and a Pennsylvania community on edge – KION546

 By Lauren Mascarenhas and Alisha Ebrahimji, CNN

-Chester County, Pennsylvania (CNN) — The manhunt for Danelo Cavalcante has shifted, leaving two nearby school districts closed and the community on high alert, after the escaped murderer was spotted outside the original search area, Pennsylvania police said Tuesday.
+Chester County, Pennsylvania (CNN) — The manhunt for Danelo Cavalcante that has communities in southeastern Pennsylvania on high alert has shifted after the escaped murderer was spotted just south of the original search area, state police said Tuesday.

-Cavalcante escaped from Chester County Prison on Thursday morning and authorities began by scouring a heavily wooded area in Pocopson Township and Chester County within 2 miles of the prison – around 30 miles west of Philadelphia.
+Cavalcante escaped from Chester County Prison on Thursday morning and authorities began by scouring a heavily wooded area in Pocopson Township and Chester County within 2 miles of the prison – a rural area around 30 miles west of Philadelphia.

 Cavalcante was spotted by a security camera Monday at Longwood Gardens at 8:21 p.m.
 He was walking north and was sighted again at 9:33 p.m., this time heading back south.